SMitra1993/.NETInterrogation/2 - Fundamentals.md

 ## **Scope of Variable:** [🏠](https://github.com/SMitra1993/theNETInterrogation/blob/master/2%20-%20Fundamentals.md#fundamentals-)

-Certainly!
-Let's delve into each scope level in C#:

 ### 1. Class Level Scope:

 - **Definition**: Variables declared within a class but outside any method or constructor.